- FFIEC Social Media Guidance

 Deposit and Lending Products

-Social media maybe used to market products and originate new accounts.
+Social media may be used to market products and originate new accounts.
 When used to do either, a financial institution is expected to take steps to ensure that advertising, account origination, and document retention are performed in compliance with applicable consumer protection and compliance laws and regulations.

 The following laws and regulations may be relevant to a financial institution's social media activities.
 This list is not all-inclusive.
 Each financial institution should ensure that it periodically evaluates and controls its use of social media to ensure compliance with all applicable federal, state, and local laws and regulations, and incorporation of guidance, as appropriate.